 Data reuse can also be facilitated through clear licenses that are easily accessible.
 In general, environmental information should be open data that is freely reusable by the public.
 The EU COPERNICUS is an Earth observation programme that provides free public access to open source data on the environment.
-The use of the COPERNICUS services by Member States is not uniform, however, with some countries still needing to more systematically rely on this vast dataset for its monitoring activities and to integrate it fully to their national Environmental Information Systems [link to IEEP country reports ].
+The use of the COPERNICUS services by Member States is not uniform, however, with some countries still needing to more systematically rely on this vast dataset for its monitoring activities and to integrate it fully to their national Environmental Information Systems.